TiddlyWiki/TiddlyWiki5/licenses/cla-individual.md

 Thank you for your interest in contributing to TiddlyWiki5 ("We" or "Us").

 This contributor agreement ("Agreement") documents the rights granted by contributors to Us.
-To make this document effective, please sign it and send it to Us by electronic submission, following the instructions at https://github.com/Jermolene/TiddlyWiki5/blob/master/contributing.md.
+To make this document effective, please sign it and send it to Us by electronic submission, following the instructions at [contributing information](../contributing.md).
 This is a legally binding document, so please read it carefully before agreeing to it.
 The Agreement may cover more than one software project managed by Us.

 1. Definitions
 ---------------